Efficient computation of middle levels Gray codes: The algorithm

 \subsection{Flip vertex computation}

 To complete the description of our Hamilton cycle algorithm, it remains to specify the auxiliary function $\IsFlipVertex(n,x)$.
-As mentioned before, this function decides for each vertex $x\in D_{2n}^{=0}(n)$ whether our Hamilton cycle algorithm should follow the path from $\cP_{2n}(n,n+1)$ that starts with this vertex (return value $\false$) or the corresponding flipped path from $\tcP_{2n}(n,n+1)$ (return value $\true$) in the graph $Q_{2n}(n,n+1)\circ (0)$ (recall \eqref{eq:2-factor}).
-This function therefore nicely encapsulates the core `intelligence' of our algorithm so that it produces a 2-factor consisting only of a single cycle and not of several smaller cycles in the middle levels graph.
-Admittedly, the definition of this function is rather technical, so we make not attempt to justify its correctness in this informal discussion.
-The formal correctness proof will be provided in Section~\ref{sec:correctness} below.
+As mentioned before, this function decides for each vertex $x\in D_{2n}^{=0}(n)$ whether our Hamilton cycle algorithm should follow the path from $\cP_{2n}(n,n+1)$ that starts with this vertex (return value $\false$) or the corresponding flipped path from $\tcP_{2n}(n,n+1)$ (return value $\true$) in the graph $Q_{2n}(n,n+1)\circ 0$ (recall \eqref{eq:2-factor}).
+This function therefore nicely encapsulates the core `intelligence' of our algorithm so that it produces a 2-factor consisting only of a single cycle and not of several smaller cycles.
+Admittedly, the definition of this function is rather technical, and we postpone the formal correctness proof until Section~\ref{sec:correctness}.
 We begin by introducing several new concepts related to trees.

 \textit{Ordered rooted trees.} An \emph{ordered rooted tree} is a rooted tree where the children of each vertex have a specified left-to-right ordering.
-We think of an ordered rooted tree as a tree drawn in the plane with the root on top, with downward edges leading from any vertex to its children, and the children appear in the specified left-to-right ordering (see the right hand side of Figure~\ref{fig:bij}, the root vertex is drawn boldly).
+We think of an ordered rooted tree as a tree embedded in the plane with the root on top, with downward edges leading from any vertex to its children, and the children appear in the specified left-to-right ordering.
+This is illustrated on the right hand side of Figure~\ref{fig:bij}, where the root vertex is drawn boldly.
 We denote by $\cT_n^*$ the set of all ordered rooted trees with $n$ edges.
-It is well known that the number of trees in $\cT_n^*$ is given by the $n$-th Catalan number.
+It is well known that the number of trees in $\cT_n^*$ is given by the $n$-th Catalan number (see \cite{MR1676282}).